PssThemes/shop/resources/tasks.md

 #### Load categories .
-- create the functionality in the controller.
+- REMOVED: create the functionality in the controller.
 1
-- turn on child_added event only after the hole list of custom categories are loaded .. such that we don't do dumb shit with duplication..
+- REMOVED:  turn on child_added event only after the hole list of custom categories are loaded .. such that we don't do dumb shit with duplication..
 I mean there will not be any data transfer since firebase cache is good.. but is still a pointless render for angular.
+I've implemented this in terms of child_added event.

 #### Add categories
 - ui stuff 1